Smoothieware/Smoothie2-old/README.md

 # TODO :

+Current major TODOs :
+ * Porting of existing functionality that hasn't been ported yet ( anything in https://github.com/Smoothieware/Smoothieware/tree/edge/src/modules that isn't ported yet )
+ * Some modules have been ported, but the underlying low-level/HAL stuff to talk to the peripherals isn't ( like SPI, or ADCs etc ), it's just dummy objects right now.
+So that needs porting too.
+ * USB and Ethernet need to be implemented.
+ * Doing the step generation on the M0 co-processor instead of on the M4 main core.
+ * This port was forked from Smoothie months ago, it should be updated to incoprorate changes to Smoothie done in the meantime.

+TODO functionality to port from v1 in more detail :
+ * libs/Adc.cpp : Port low level ADC functionality, then re-enable it in TemperatureControl ( note : there is some weird pin configuration surrounding this that makes it more complicated than it seems, but I don't remember what it is.
+Logxen@gmail.com probably remembers what it is ).
+ * libs/md5.cpp : Port and re-enable in SimpleShell
+ * libs/Network : Port

 Things that are broken during the port and should be added back as things progress ( some things might be missing here.
 I try to use the TOADDBACK label when commenting things so search for that too ) :

 * In GcodeDispatch.cpp : Removed dependency to Pauser.h